GraphiteEditor/Graphite/editor/src/messages/tool/common_functionality/gizmos/README.md

   circle's radius or an arc's endpoint invites the cursor, and it wins the press.
 Test away from them.
 - **The bounding-box `PositionHint` variants are inert.** Every migrated shape derives its handle from a parameter, so `BoundingBoxCenter` and friends currently fall through to the +X axis.
+- **Two overlapping handles are not ranked by distance alone.** A gizmo grabbed along a region reports how far the cursor is from that region, which is near zero everywhere along it; a point handle reports its real distance.
+Comparing those two numbers gives the region every grab.
+Mark the region one `extended_target: true` and the point wins outright — this is what makes an arc's sweep endpoints reachable at all, since they sit on the very circumference its radius is grabbed along.
 - **Nothing is drawn at rest unless something asks for it.** A slider with no overlay marks its grab points; one that supplies an overlay is expected to draw its own resting state.